BrunoMarcos12/Cria-o-de-site/index.md

-## Site Dos Cria ##
+## Site de Resenha ##

-You can use the [site dos crias](https://github.com/BrunoMarcos12/Cria-o-de-site/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+ Voce pode usar o [Site de resenha ](https://github.com/BrunoMarcos12/Cria-o-de-site/edit/gh-pages/index.md) para ter açesso a resenhas de filmes atuais ou antigos.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Resenha](https://github.com/BrunoMarcos12/Cria-o-de-site/edit/gh-pages/index.md) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### filme

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block